Home

 Dell: What are the Most Important Inventions?

-.After several years out of the public eye, Dell once again went public in 2018.
+After several years out of the public eye, Dell went public again in 2018.
 Today, Dell accounts for a large share of global PC and server sales.
-Additionally, Dell is one of the largest manufacturers of peripherals like monitors, keyboards, and mice.
+Dell is also one of the largest peripherals manufacturers of monitors, keyboards, and mice.
 Some of the most important inventions are listed below.

 Dell Servers

-Dell began making servers in the early 1990s and, by 1996, they released the first generation of the Dell PowerEdge server.
+Dell began making servers in the early 1990s, and by 1996, they released the first generation of the Dell PowerEdge server.
 Today, their most famous servers include the PowerEdge R720, R730, R740, and more.

 Dell Laptops